1608 Beacon St.

 Watch a four minute excerpt of Alice Jacobs discussing the function of libraries, reopening the WLC, storytime and family game day, the importance of community, volunteer options, and our fabulous patio!

 Volunteers: We are entirely staffed by volunteers.
 Please ask how to join us!
-We ask for a two hour per week time commitment during which we will train you.
+We ask for a 2 hour/week time commitment and we will train you during your first shift – no experience necessary.

-Donations: We are solely supported by donations.
+Donations: We are solely supported by donations and are not part of the Minuteman Library Network.
 We encourage monetary donations so we can continue to provide a home for reading, learning, and community engagement.
 However, due to the limited space in the library, we are unable to accept book donations.
 If you have books to donate, please see this link: NFL book donation In addition, our lease with the City of Newton does not permit us to rent or use our premises for any private function.

 Patio Brick Sale:

-Story time: We offer Story time for young children 2-5 years old, with their accompanying adult, on Wednesday and Thursday mornings at 11 am.
+Story time: We offer Story Time for young children, with their accompanying adult, on Wednesday and Friday mornings at 11 am.
 We have a large selection of children’s books ranging from board books for toddlers to picture books and illustrated non-fiction for elementary school children.
 Each week our experienced readers select three age appropriate books from our collection of new titles and favorite classics.
+We also try to include fun songs!

 Great article in the New York Times November 1st about the popularity of story time!